 What does the research say about the prevalence of dyspraxia in UK schools?

-What are common mistakes when supporting pupils with motor planning issues?
+What are common mistakes when supporting learners with motor planning issues?

-How can teachers help dyspraxic pupils with handwriting and physical activities?
+How can teachers help dyspraxic learners with handwriting and physical activities?

 Further Reading: Key Research on Dyspraxia and DCD